zulvkr/wbnuxtvuetify/README.md

 This piece of software is intended for coding challenge of a front-end design interview.
 The challenge is to replicate the design of a webpage that uses Vuetify.

 It is also my experimentation using Vuex, Vuetify and Nuxt.
 If you are the interviewer, I hope this readme find you well.
-You could also access the video version in [this youtube video](/)
+You could also access the video in [this youtube video](https://youtu.be/tjtzAXCR7G0)

+The webpage is deployed [here in Netlify](https://brave-payne-6e0dd1.netlify.app/)

 - [Quick Walkthrough](#quick-walkthrough)
   - [Dependencies](#dependencies)